2021mt93088-Praveena/Open-Source-Assignment-4/README.md

 ### Open index.html in browser to see the output of the application

 ### Srinath 2021mt93098 - collaborator for this new project.

+### Nidhi Sahu 2021MT93284 - collaborator for this project.